lorien/linux_setup/README.md

 On software selection stage only "Standard system utilities" option must be selected.

-On user account stage if you choose username "user" then you can run `ansible/book.yml` without modification.
-If you choose another username then you have to update "setup_user" variable in `ansible/book.yml`.

 ## OS Configuration

 Main installation steps are described as ansible rules in [ansible/tasks.yml](ansible/tasks.yml) file.

-Steps to run these ansible rules:
+Steps to prepare installation:

 - `su # you must be root`
 - `apt install ansible`
 - `apt install git`
 - `cd ~ && git clone https://github.com/lorien/linux_setup`
 - `cd ~/linux_setup`

-- `./install.sh`
+Now you have to update `ansible/book.yml`:

+- Update `setup_user` with username of user you have created during initial installation stage
+- Update `setup_ssh_authorized_key` to URL where your public SSH key is located.

+Now you can run installation: `./install.sh`

 God knows why, I've implemented a [rendering code in python](render_html.py) which converts ansible rules into fancy HTML which you can check at [lorien.github.io/linux_setup/html/install.html](https://lorien.github.io/linux_setup/html/install.html).